Forward contracts: The Ultimate (and free!) Guide for SMEs

 - Supported Currencies: 121.

-- Offices: All 5 Continents.
+- Offices: All 5 Continents, but not accepting USA based businesses.

 - Execution of Orders: Via Telephone, Online or In Person.